 Kubernetes lets you create clusters of virtual machines, on which you run "pods".
 Each pod acts as a separate virtualized system or container.
 The containers are pre-defined collections of system and application components needed to run an application or service.
 Kubernetes provides the virtual machines, Docker defines the containers, and Kubernetes takes responsibility for starting and stopping the appropriate number of pods that your application needs.

 However, out of the box, VoltDB and Kubernetes do not "talk together" and so there is no agreement on when pods are started and stopped and whether a VoltDB node is active or not.
-To solve this problem, VoltDB provides an additional service, the VoltDB Operator that manages the interactions between the VoltDB cluster and the Kubernetes infrastructure.
+To solve this problem, VoltDB provides an additional service, the VoltDB Operator that manages the interactions between the VoltDB cluster, its auxiliary services, and the Kubernetes infrastructure.
 The Operator takes responsibility for initializing and starting the VoltDB server instances as appropriate, monitoring their health, and coordinating changes to the configuration.

 To further simplify the process, VoltDB uses the open-source management product Helm to integrate Kubernetes, Docker, and VoltDB under a single interface.
 Helm uses "charts" to define complex management operations, such as configuring and starting the Kubernetes pods with the appropriate Docker images and then initializing and starting VoltDB on those pods.
 Simply by "installing" the appropriate Helm chart you can instantiate and run a VoltDB database cluster within Kubernetes using a single command.